-3.1 Flow tracing methods Given a gas problem G, we know the amount of gas flowing through each edge of the network.
-Ideally, we would also like to know how much of this gas comes from each supplier and how much goes to each consumer.
-Unfortunately, tracing the gas in a network is far from being a trivial physical problem and, to the best of our knowledge, one has to settle for some approximations.
 A tracing method, Γ , describes how the gas arriving at a given node is split towards the different outbound destinations.
-Once this is known, a tracing method can be used to obtain, for each pair $(s,c) \in S \times C$ and each $p \in P(s,c)$, an estimation of the amount of gas f_p^{Γ} going from s to c through path p.8 For this last part, one has to build upon the natural assumption that the gas that enters a given pipe mixes to form a completely homogeneous gas.
+Once this is known, a tracing method can be used to obtain, for each pair $(s,c) \in S \times C$ and each $p \in P(s,c)$, an estimation of the amount of gas f_p^{Γ} going from s to c through path p.6 For this last part, one has to build upon the natural assumption that the gas that enters a given pipe mixes to form a completely homogeneous gas.
 To illustrate, consider a situation where the gas of several (incoming) pipes meets at a given node and then is split in several outbound pipes.
 Let e_1 be one of the incoming pipes and e_2 be one of the outbound pipes.
 The tracing method delivers the proportion q of the gas flowing through e_2 that comes from e_1 .
 Suppose that, somewhere else down the network, e_2 is an incoming pipe at some other node and its gas is split as well in several outbound pipes, one of them being e_3 .
 Again, the tracing method pins down the proportion \bar{q} of the gas flowing through e_3 that comes from e_1 .
-The homogeneity assumption on the gas flowing through e_2 immediately leads to the conclusion that $q\bar{q}$ is the proportion of the gas flowing through e_3 that comes from e_1 .
+The homogeneity assumption on the gas flowing through e_3 that comes from e_1 .
+The homogeneity assumption of the gas flowing through e_3 that comes from e_1 .

 Figure 4 represents the relevant information to define a tracing rule: inbound and outbound flows.
 In particular, it does not depend on the rest of the topology of the network, the haulers owning the different pipes, or the volumes of the pipes.